1st Rhode Island Regiment: Battle of Rhode Island

 The regiment fought in the Battle of Rhode Island in August 1778 under the command of Major Samuel Ward Jr., as Colonel Greene had been assigned as a brigade commander for the campaign.
-It played an important role by defending a redoubt on West Main Road where it successfully repelled three charges by the Hessians.
+It played an important role by defending a redoubt on West Main Road, where it successfully repelled three charges by the Hessians.
 Repeated attacks from British regulars and Hessian forces failed to break the line of the Patriot forces and allowed the successful withdrawal of Sullivan's army the following night.
 Historian Sidney Rider notes that the Hessians charged three times and were repulsed each time.
 According to Rider, the Hessian Colonel "applied to exchange his command and go to New York, because he dared not lead his regiment" into battle again, "lest his men should shoot him for having caused them so much loss."
 The First Rhode Island suffered three killed, nine wounded, and eleven missing.

-After a day of battle, General Sullivan decided that his forces were insufficient and ordered an orderly withdrawal during the night.
-His soldiers left their camp fires burning to make the British and Hessians think that they were still in place.
+After a day of battle, General Sullivan decided that his forces were insufficient and ordered an orderly withdrawal at night.
+His soldiers left their campfires burning to make the British and Hessians think that they were still in place.
 The operation lasted a total of four hours for six Continental brigades.
 Sullivan praised the Rhode Island Regiment for its actions, saying that they bore "a proper share of the day's honors."
-General Lafayette proclaimed the battle as “the best fought action of the war.”
+General Lafayette proclaimed the battle as "the best fought action of the war."

-The regiment saw little action over the next three years, since the focus of the war shifted to the south.
-It remained in Rhode Island to defend against a possible attack by the British forces in Newport, and was later sent to Westchester County in New York where the Continental Army was located.
+The regiment saw little action over the next three years since the focus of the war shifted to the south.
+It remained in Rhode Island to defend against a possible attack by the British forces in Newport.
+It was later sent to Westchester County in New York, where the Continental Army was located.

 Rhode Island Regiment (1781–1783)

-On 1 January 1781, the regiment was consolidated with the 2nd Rhode Island Regiment at West Point, New York and was re-designated as the Rhode Island Regiment.
-The regiment spent the early months of 1781 in an area of the Hudson River Valley called by some historians the "Neutral Zone".
+On January 1, 1781, the regiment was consolidated with the 2nd Rhode Island Regiment at West Point, New York, and was re-designated as the Rhode Island Regiment.
+The regiment spent the early months of 1781 in an area of the Hudson River Valley called the "Neutral Zone" by some historians.